jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (c) be assets for the payment of the person’s debts or liabilities, except when the person is bankrupt or has been put into liquidation; or
   (d) be assets for the payment of the debts or liabilities of a dead person’s estate.
 Amounts available only for refunds
-(5) The only payments that may be made from a person’s main income equalisation account are refunds under any of sections EH 8, EH 10, EH 13, EH 15, EH 17, EH 19, EH 23, and EH 25.
+(5) The only payments that may be made from a person’s main income equalisation account are refunds under any of sections EH 8, EH 10, EH 13, EH 15, EH 17, EH 19, EH 23, EH 25, EZ 80, and EZ 81.

 **Interest**